DeimosLabs/NeuralBlender/README.md

 Compiles and installs with cmake.

-Required libraries:
+Required libs / utilities:
   - eigen3 (for core, required)
   - lv2 (for LV2 plugin)
   - jack (for standalone app)
   - cairo/x11 (for GUI)
-  - libsoundfile/libsamplerate (for IR support)
+  - libsoundfile, libsamplerate (for IR support)
+  - xxd utility, for inline data

 See CMakeLists.txt for more details.